How to Optimize Data Loading in ETL Processes: Best Practices and Tools

 ✅ When to use JSON:

-✔️ If the data has a nested or hierarchical structure (for example, lists of products within an order).
+✔️ If data has a nested or hierarchical structure (for example, lists of products within an order).

 ❌ When NOT to use JSON: